Deadliest Side Effect of Medical Marijuana

 In our Narconon rehabilitation centers, we are faced daily with the ravaging effects of drug abuse.
 Those who come in to our programs didn’t start on drugs yesterday; they traveled down a long road and made many wrong turns to get to the point of needing our help.
 The effort that is required to help these addicts at that point is monumental.
 Nearly all of them started down the road of Addiction by first using marijuana, tobacco or Alcohol.

 The deadliest side effect of medical marijuana is the message being sent to our kids, the lie that using marijuana is safe.

 So it is imperative that we don’t send that message.
 We must do our jobs to educate them as to the real facts and trust them to make the right decision.

-Mr. Tony Bylsma, a Certified Chemical Dependency Counselor and Executive Director of Narconon Drug Prevention & Education, has since 1980 educated many thousands of students on the dangers of drugs.
+Mr. Tony Bylsma, Executive Director of Narconon Drug Prevention & Education, has since 1980 educated many thousands of students on the dangers of drugs.
 In addition he has years of experience in rehabilitating drug addicts.
 He can be reached at 1-888-966-3784.

 Grateful acknowledgment is made to the DEA and Drug Free America Foundation for their contributions to this article.

 © 2005 Narconon Drug Prevention & Education, Inc. All Rights Reserved